University Employee Recognition Awards

 *Statutory Source of De Minimis Fringe Benefits:

 IRC Section 132(e) excludes from gross income the value of any property or service that is so small as to make accounting for it unreasonable or administratively impracticable.
 In determining whether a benefit is de minimis, both its frequency and its value must be considered.
 An essential element of a de minimis benefit is that it is occasional or unusual in frequency.
 Additionally, the award must be either property or a service.
 Treasury Regulation 1.132-6(c) states that the provision of any cash or cash equivalent fringe benefit, such as a charge or credit card, is never excludable as a de minimis fringe benefit.
 Gift certificates or gift cards that are redeemable for general merchandise or can be used for a cash equivalent value are not de minimis benefits and are taxable regardless of the value.
 A certificate, card or coupon that allows an employee to receive a specific item of personal property that is minimal in value, provided infrequently, and is administratively impractical to account for may be excluded as a de minimis fringe benefit, depending on the facts and circumstances.
 The University of Minnesota considers an award of property or service with a value of $100 or less to be minimal in value.
-The exclusion from income for de minimis fringe benefits only applies to employees.
-Similar type gifts awarded to nonemployees may be taxable to the nonemployee.
-The value of the gifts to nonemployees will be reportable by the University if the dollar value exceeds $600 in a calendar year.
+Gifts awarded to nonemployees may be taxable to the nonemployee.
+The value of gifts to nonemployees will be reportable by the University if the dollar value meets or exceeds $600 in a calendar year.

-- Coupon for specific merchandise from U of M Bookstore (such as baseball cap, t-shirt, or pen set) occasionally provided in recognition of employee excellence: Employee may make choice of color and size of t-shirt when redeeming coupon, but may not apply the cash value to purchase a more expensive item, nor choose a less expensive item and receive cash back
+- Coupon for specific merchandise from U of M Bookstore (such as baseball cap, t-shirt, or pen set) occasionally provided in recognition of employee excellence: Employee may make choice of color and size of t-shirt when redeeming coupon, but the coupon may not state a cash value and the employee may not apply any cash value to purchase a more expensive item, nor choose a less expensive item and receive cash back.